hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 Decrypt(ct, tag, ad, key, nonce)
 ~~~

-The `Decrypt` function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the message on success or an error if tag verification failed.
+The `Decrypt` function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the message on success or an error if tag verification fails.

 Security:

-- If tag verification fails, the decrypted message and wrong authentication tag MUST NOT be given as output.
+- If tag verification fails, the decrypted message and incorrect authentication tag MUST NOT be given as output.
 The decrypted message MUST be overwritten with zeros before the function returns.
 - The comparison of the input `tag` with the `expected_tag` MUST be done in constant time.

 Inputs: